2 Control flow, structs, modules and types

 2.2 Function parameters are immutable

-This is the reason why, the code example below do not compile successfully.
-If you try to compile this code example, you get a compile error warning you that you are trying to change the value of a immutable (i.e. constant) object.
+This is the reason why, the code example below does not compile successfully.
+If you try to compile this code example, you will get a compile error message about “trying to change the value of a immutable (i.e. constant) object”.

 const std = @import("std");